vguleaev/vguleaev.dev/src/content/blog/start-build-ai-apps-2026.md

 Which tools should you use?
 Which models?
 What should you even build?

-This post is your helping hand for developers who've been thrown into the ocean of AI and feel lost or frustrated.
+This post is a helping hand for developers who've been thrown into the ocean of AI and feel lost or frustrated.
 Let's ride the wave together! 🌊

 ## Agentic Coding (IDEs)